Ron St. Angelo: Exhibitions

 St. Angelo's photographs are on permanent exhibit at AT&T Stadium, Arlington, Texas, home of the Dallas Cowboys.
-The Star, Dallas Cowboys Headquarters in Frisco, Texas.

 His work was exhibited at Cathedral Guadalupe on the publication of his book, Dallas, Texas.
 His work was exhibited at Eastman Kodak's Corporate Headquarters in Las Colinas, Texas.
 Goodrich Gallery Presents Ron St. Angelo One-Man Show / February 1991.
 He had a one-man show at the Club Corp Country Club in Irving, Texas in 2019.
 One man show Stage West Theatre Fort Worth, Texas 2013.
 The White House, Washington D.C.
 2005.
 ESPN Headquarters Las Colinas, Texas 2012.